-Ever since I can remember, the 20s and 30s have been considered ideal times to start a business.
-Startup entrepreneurs of that age are less likely to have the responsibilities of a home mortgage, spouse or family to contend with, and in the past, they’d usually have paid off any student loans or other college-related debt by their mid- to late 20s.
+Startup entrepreneurs in their 20s or 30s are less likely to have the responsibilities of a home mortgage, spouse or family to contend with, and in the past, they’d usually have paid off any student loans or other college-related debt by their mid- to late 20s.

 Today, of course, the landscape is much different.
-College students are graduating with hundreds of thousands of dollars in debt and, in many cases, few prospects for employment that can make any type of meaningful dent in that debt.
-Where in the past, you could live in your parents’ basement and save your salary to start up your business, today you’re more likely to have to put any salary you have toward paying down college debt.
+Many college students are graduating with student loan debt and few prospects for employment that can make any type of meaningful dent in that debt.
+Where in the past, you could live in your parents’ basement and save your salary to start up your business, today you’re more likely to live in your parents’ basement and put your salary toward paying down college debt.

 The irony is that this is occurring at a time when there are more undergraduate and graduate entrepreneurship courses than ever before—all of which could make aspiring small business owners see a college degree as even more essential, despite the cost.